On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Implications

 The kernel $K(u) = \Phi(|u|)$ appears in the integral representation~\eqref{eq:Ht} of the deformed $\xi$-function $H_t$.
 A natural strategy for studying the zero distribution of $H_0$ (and hence of the Riemann $\xi$-function) is to establish total positivity or high PF order of $K$, which would imply variation-diminishing properties constraining the zeros.

 Theorem~\ref{thm:main} shows this strategy fails at order~5: no argument based on PF$_r$ for $r \ge 5$ can apply to $K$.
-However, positivity of all Toeplitz minors of orders $\le 4$ at the tested configurations (Theorem~\ref{thm:PForder}) leaves PF$_4$ as a plausible global property, which would still provide nontrivial variation-diminishing constraints (see Problem~1 in Section~\ref{sec:open}).
+The three positive lower-order determinants at the central configuration (Theorem~\ref{thm:PForder}) neither prove nor disprove the global PF$_4$ property, which remains Problem~1 in Section~\ref{sec:open}.